Financial Assistance for your adoption.

 State Adoption Tax Credits

 A number of states also offer an additional adoption tax credit to their residents.
-If you live in a state that offers a state-level adoption tax credit (amounts vary by state), ask your tax professional if you may receive these credits as well.
+Therefore, if you live in a state that offers a state-level adoption tax credit (amounts vary by state), ask your tax professional if you may receive these credits as well.
+Consequently the State of Ohio does offer a state adoption tax credit.

 Ohio Adoption Tax Credit